-Example 4: Combination of topical treatments, Advocate and Seresto
+Option 4: Combination of topical treatments, Advocate or Revolution plus Seresto

 Seresto - a flea and tick collar that lasts 8 months for fleas, and 4 months for ticks.
 It is waterproof and fragrance-free.

 Remember that these are just examples.
-You shold consult with your veterinarian before administering different combinations of treatments.
+You should consult with your veterinarian before administering different combinations of treatments.

 Still confused?
 See our Flea and Tick Quiz which interactively takes you through relevant steps and picks a combination for you!